 Soundshaper can launch up to 10 favourite external programs.
-For example, you might use a VST or DX plugin and return the result to Soundshaper for further processing.
+For example, you might use a plugin and send the result to Soundshaper for further processing.
 (See the support page USING SOUNDSHAPER WITH AN AUDIO EDITOR.)

 Soundshaper has MIDI support for CDP Sequences.
 CDP's Sequencer2 program plays any number of sources at any pitch, time and level.
 Soundshaper can convert a standard MIDI file (SMF) into CDP's data format and render it in audio using any suitable source sounds.